How to Find a Job After College in 2023 (7 Tips to Boost Your Odds)

 1. Join the Alumni Association

-Are you a member of your school’s alumni association?
-While many people write it off as just a monthly magazine asking for donations, joining alumni events can actually help you with getting a job after college.
+Are you a member of your school’s alum association?
+While many people write it off as just a monthly magazine asking for donations, joining alum events can help you get a job after college.

-They often have members-only events, fantastic opportunities for networking with other alumni.
-Once you’ve joined, you can tag along to sporting events, happy hours, or on-campus events, all great ways to meet new people and find out about new jobs.
+They often have members-only events and fantastic opportunities for networking with other alumni.
+Once you’ve joined, you can tag along to sporting events, happy hours, or on-campus events, all great ways to meet new people and learn about new jobs.

-Usually, there’s a website and newsletter for members too, so keep your eyes peeled for job listings or mentorship opportunities.
+Usually, there’s a website and newsletter for members, so keep your eyes peeled for job listings or mentorship opportunities.

 2. Volunteer

-Volunteering is an awesome way to gain experience in your desired field.
-This is especially true if you have limited work history and you’re looking to add more to your resume.
+Volunteering is an excellent way to gain experience in your desired field.
+This is especially true if you have limited work history and want to add more to your resume.

-Not only is it a great feeling to give back and help others but it also helps build up your social networks, improves your self-esteem, and can be really fun.
+Not only is it a great feeling to give back and help others, but it also helps build up your social networks, improves your self-esteem, and can be fun.

-There’s plenty of volunteering to be done, such as helping coach a sports team for kids, delivering meals on wheels, or reading books at a local library.
+There are plenty of volunteering opportunities, such as helping coach a sports team for kids, delivering Meals on Wheels, or reading books at a local library.

 3. Network

-If you’re not doing enough networking, you’re missing out in a major way.
+If you’re not doing enough networking, you’re missing out significantly.
 I know it’s not always the most exciting thing to do, but it works.

 4. Rewrite Your Resume